Fontaine44/CAPSTONE/Instructions.md

 3. Activate venv with this command: `.\.venv\Scripts\activate`
 4. Install requirements with this command: `pip install -r files\requirements.txt`
 5. Run the program with this command: `python main.py`

+## For the Client

+1. Navigate into the client directory through the terminal